MicrosoftDocs/cpp-docs/docs/windows/how-to-complete-asynchronous-operations-using-wrl.md

   - "zh-tw"
 ---
 # How to: Complete Asynchronous Operations Using WRL
-This document shows how to use the [!INCLUDE[cppwrl](../windows/includes/cppwrl_md.md)] ([!INCLUDE[cppwrl_short](../windows/includes/cppwrl_short_md.md)]) to start asynchronous operations and perform work when the operations complete.
+This document shows how to use the Windows Runtime C++ Template Library (WRL)to start asynchronous operations and perform work when the operations complete.

  This document shows two examples.
 The first example starts an asynchronous timer and waits for the timer to expire.
 In this example, you specify the asynchronous action when you create the timer object.
 The second example runs a background worker thread.
-This example shows how to work with a [!INCLUDE[wrt](../atl/reference/includes/wrt_md.md)] method that returns an `IAsyncInfo` interface.
+This example shows how to work with a Windows Runtime method that returns an `IAsyncInfo` interface.
 The [Callback](../windows/callback-function-windows-runtime-cpp-template-library.md) function is an important part of both examples because it enables them to specify an event handler to process the results of the asynchronous operations.

  For a more basic example that creates an instance of that component and retrieves a property value, see [How to: Activate and Use a Windows Runtime Component](../windows/how-to-activate-and-use-a-windows-runtime-component-using-wrl.md).